NUBIC/ncs_staff_portal/README.md

 #### Secondary sampling units

-Load SSUs:
+Load SSUs with Areas:

     $ bundle exec rake psu:load_ncs_area_ssus

 This creates SSU and area records that reflect in the provided CSV from the [ncs_navigator_configuration][] file which describes the sampling units for the study center.

+Load SSUs:

+    $ bundle exec rake psu:load_ncs_ssus

+This creates SSU records that reflect in the provided CSV from the [ncs_navigator_configuration][] file which describes the sampling units for the study center.

 #### Giveaway items